DOI-USGS/ISIS3/RFC2:-Release-Process.md

   - each fix is applied in isolation.
   - past versions of uploaded binaries will be maintained on Anaconda.org in the cases where a rollback is required.

+## Mission Releases
+Periodically, we create a mission specific release for some contractual work.
+This generally occurs when a mission team has an enhancement in and they would like access to the enhancement outside the normal release cycle.
+These releases will be versioned `x.y.z-missionname` in a way identical to our release candidates.

 # Drawbacks
 The above introduces issues where users will have to rollback (for example, from version 3.7.11 to 3.7.10) as bug fixes can have cascading impacts.
 As a development team, we are working to improve testing quality to catch these cascading issues.